bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

 8. Check Setup

    Bugzilla comes with a :file:`checksetup.pl` script which helps with the installation process.
-It needs to be run twice.
-The first time, it generates a config file (called :file:`localconfig`) for the database access information, and the second time it uses the info you put in the config file to set up the database.
+It will need to be run twice.
+The first time, it generates a config file (called :file:`localconfig`) for the database access information, and the second time (step 10) it uses the info you put in the config file to set up the database.

    :command:`cd /var/www/html`